playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 }
 ```

-Then, we can render out this color inside of our background styling directive:
+Then, we can render out this color inside our background styling directive:

 <!-- tabs:start -->